FAQ: Regex and Page Settings

 Here's an example.

-To trigger an experience on the page Company.com/X/Y/:
+To trigger a flow on the page Company.com/X/Y/:

-- Go to the Settings page for an experience.
+- Go to the Settings page for a flow.

 - Go to the PAGE heading and select Specific page.